 During childhood, myopia (nearsightedness) is typically treated with glasses or contact lenses.
-Refractive surgery, such as LASIK, is typically used in adults once the refractive error has stabilized.
+Refractive surgery, such as LASIK or PRK, is typically used in adults once the glasses prescription is no longer changing.
 In progressive myopia, the near-sightedness often begins in early childhood, and worsens as the child grows.
-Many patients and families inquire about why progressive myopia occurs and want to know ways to slow down progression of high myopia.
+Many patients and families inquire about why myopia increases and want to know if there are ways to slow it down.

-There is a strong genetic component to myopia, so if either of the parents are near-sighted, the child is more likely to also become near-sighted.
+There is a strong genetic component to myopia, so if either parent is near-sighted, the child is more likely to become near-sighted.
 Some large studies have noted that children who spend more time outdoors are less likely to develop myopia.
 The exact reason is unclear, but it is thought that exposure to sunlight may be beneficial.
-Other studies have suggested that excessive near work at a young age may be harmful.
+Other studies have suggested that a lot of near work at a young age may be harmful.

 As always, discuss the risks and benefits of these treatment options with your pediatric ophthalmologist.

 Modjahedi BS.
 Abbott RL, Rong DS, Lum F, Tan D on behalf of the task force on Myopia.
 Reducing the global burden of myopia by delaying the onset of myopia and reducing myopic progression in children.
 Ophthalmol 2020;1-11.